 This minor breakthrough is crucial because it proves that energy can be transferred by manipulating atoms.
 A physicist in the team explained the experiment’s significance this way: “We’re hoping to use this condensate in much the way that superconductors have been used to make improved devices and sensors.”

-The results of the tests in the Joint Quantum Institute are to be discussed on the upcoming issue of Physical Review Letters.
+The results of the tests in the Joint Quantum Institute are to be discussed in the upcoming issue of Physical Review Letters.
 Since this isn’t the only breakthrough in the atomtronics field, we should always keep in mind that the next technological revolution is on the horizon.
 All it needs is time and patience.
 And persistence.
 Remember, if atomtronics is applied to our current tech (in other words, becomes mainstream), electronics becomes obsolete.

-Via Science News
+Via

 Latest Geeky Gadgets Deals

 Disclosure: Some of our articles include affiliate links.
 If you buy something through one of these links, Geeky Gadgets may earn an affiliate commission.
-Learn more.
+Learn about our Disclosure Policy.